College Opportunity Fund

 How to 'Lifetime Authorize' COF at Mines:

-Once the application has been submitted, the student must also authorize the COF stipend to their student account in Trailhead.
-To authorize the COF on Trailhead, follow these steps:
+Once the application has been submitted, the student must also authorize their COF stipend at Mines.
+This is completed via the COF card in Trailhead.
+To authorize COF in Trailhead, follow these steps:

-- Locate the “College Opportunity Fund” card.
-(If you don’t see the COF card, you may need to switch to “discover” mode through either the three-line “hamburger” icon on the upper left or by scrolling to the bottom and selecting the blue “Discover More” button, then type “college” in the search box.)
+2. Locate the “College Opportunity Fund” card.
+(If you don’t see the COF card, you may need to switch from “Home” to the “All Cards” option via the three-line “hamburger” icon on the upper left.
+Then select the “View All Cards” link in the upper-right, which should show all cards in alpha order.)

-- In the Authorization Agreement section, choose the ‘Lifetime Authorization for COF Funds’ option
+4. In the Authorization Agreement section, choose the ‘Lifetime Authorization for COF Funds’ option.

 This will authorize your COF stipend to apply toward your account balance each semester at Mines for which you are eligible to receive it and it typically takes 1-2 weeks for the stipend to apply.